Minimal quantum dot based Kitaev chain with only local superconducting proximity effect: Noninteracting limit

 \subsection{Relaxing the Kitaev limit}

 Due to the restrictions on the Zeeman energy in \cref{eq:Vzconds}, we cannot increase $V_z$ indefinitely without also increasing $\Delta$, which in turn is bounded by the gap of the parent superconductor.
 Furthermore, superconductivity might get quenched by the large magnetic field even before the upper bound in \cref{eq:Vzconds}.
-Another option to approach the Kitaev limit is to decrease the tunneling amplitude between the QDs.
-However, since $E_g\propto t$ in \cref{eq:gap}, decreasing the tunneling amplitude (and keeping $t_\mathrm{so}/t$ constant) would eventually result in an inadequate energy gap.
-Practically, there is hence a trade-off between approaching the Kitaev limit (small $t$) on one hand and a large energy gap (large $t$) on the other.
+Another option to approach the Kitaev limit is to decrease the coupling between the QDs.
+However, according to \cref{eq:gap}, a smaller coupling (i.e., smaller $t$ and $t_\mathrm{so}$, but fixed $t_\mathrm{so}/t$) results in a decreased energy gap.
+Practically, there is hence a trade-off between approaching the Kitaev limit (small coupling) on one hand and a large energy gap (large coupling) on the other.

 It was shown in Ref.~\cite{tsintzis_creating_2022} that a large Zeeman energy is necessary to get well-separated PMMs, but our system is rather different and the precise relation between Zeeman energy and PMM separation might be different.
 Furthermore, we don't expect the expressions for the effective Kitaev parameters in \cref{eq:aenergy,eq:eff_t,eq:eff_Delta} to be correct in general, since they were derived in the limit $V_z \gg t,t_\mathrm{so}$.
 Therefore, when relaxing the Kitaev limit, it becomes difficult to predict where a possible sweet spot is located.
 We will below introduce a PMM quality measure that we can numerically optimize to locate the best sweet spot and evaluate its quality.